-The liturgy concludes with the following prayer.
-No blessing or dismissal is added on Good Friday.

-Lord Jesus Christ, Son of the living God, we pray you to set your passion, cross, and death between your judgment and our souls, now and in the hour of our death.
-Give mercy and grace to the living; pardon and rest to the dead; to your holy Church peace and concord; and to us sinners everlasting life and glory; for with the Father and Holy Spirit you live and reign, one God, now and for ever.
+The service concludes with the following prayer.
+No blessing or dismissal is added.
+Lord Jesus Christ, Son of the living God, we pray you to set your passion, cross, and death between your judgement and our souls, now and in this hour of our death.
+Give mercy and grace to the living; pardon and rest to the dead; to your holy Church peace and concord; and to us sinners everlasting life and glory; for with the Father and the Holy Spirit you live and reign, one God, now and forever.
 Amen.
+Please remain in prayer as long as you wish and leave the church in silence.
+Emmanuel Church 4400 86th Av SE, Mercer Island, WA www.emmanuelmi.org